Cebu: Japanese occupation

-During the Marcos dictatorship
+Martial law era

 Cebu became a key center of resistance against the Marcos dictatorship, first becoming apparent when the hastily put-together lineup of Pusyon Bisaya defeated the entire slate of Marcos' Kilusang Bagong Lipunan (KBL) in Region VII.

 Among the Cebuanos immediately arrested by the Marcos dictatorship when martial law was announced on September 23, 1972, were columnist and future National Artist Resil Mojares and human rights lawyer and Carcar Vice Mayor Democrito Barcenas, who were both detained at Camp Sergio Osmeña.

 One of the Marcos Martial Law Desaparecidos from Cebu was Redemptorist Priest Fr.
 Rudy Romano, a prominent Marcos critic and Executive Secretary of Cebu's Coalition against People's Persecution, who was accosted by armed men in Tisa, Labangon, Cebu City on June 11, 1985, and never seen again.
 Levi Ybañez, Romano's colleague in the Coalition against People's Persecution, was abducted on the same day as Fr.
 Romano, and was also never heard from again.
 Ribomapil Holganza, a prominent leader of Cebu's opposition was also arrested together with his son on Christmas Day, December 25, 1983, on political charges.
 He was subsequently released and cleared of all charges.

 The Marcos era was a time of significant deforestation in Cebu and throughout the Philippines, with the forest cover of the Philippines shrinking until only 8% remained.
 In Cebu, two of the major companies given Timber License Agreements (TLAs) to cut down trees during Martial Law were Eurasia Match and Pan Oriental, which were owned by Juan Ponce Enrile.
 Enrile was the government official Ferdinand Marcos put in place to approve Timber License Agreements during Martial Law.